The Real NHL Expansion Markets Are in Europe

 • Each European team would play each Eastern Conference and Western Conference team twice (home and home) adding up to (32×2) 64 games, and rounding out the 82-game regular-season schedule

-This would result in each European team making one trip to North American per season and vice-versa.
+This would result in each European team making one trip to North America per season and vice-versa.
 As for playoffs, the top three teams from each division (Metropolitan, Atlantic, Central, Pacific and European) would automatically qualify.
 The last spot would be a Wild Card, reserved for the top finisher among the non-automatic qualifiers.

 Would European Fans Support the Teams?

 In European locations where hockey is already a popular sport, like Sweden and Finland, there’s no question that fans would show up to games.
-These cities already have a proven track record of people showing up to games, whether that’s their current European teams, or an NHL event.
+These cities already have a proven track record of people showing up to games, whether that’s their current European teams or an NHL event.

-In the 2018-19 season, Stockholm’s Djurgårdens IF has an average attendance of 7,355 and that’s the second-best in the league.
+In the 2018-19 season, Stockholm’s Djurgårdens IF had an average attendance of 7,355, which is the second-best in the league.
 Gothenberg’s Frolunda HC has the best with 10,071 and has a record-high average of 11,688 from 2007-08.
 In Helsinki, HIFK averages an attendance of 4,727 and Jokerit holds an average of 8,768 in 2018-19, with a record of 10,932 in 2014-15.
 Eisbären Berlin averaged 12,026 in 2018-19 but has a record-high of 14,073 from back in 2011-12.
 Bern SC has brought in over 15,000 fans on average for 12 straight seasons, with the last six over 16,000.

 It’s safe to say the NHL has fans in Helsinki, Finland